adityainardum/Programs-of-C-for-Beginner/Array/README.md

 7. Max Till i -  Given an array a[] of size n.
 For every i from 0 to n-1 .
 Output max (a[0],a[1],...,a[i]).

+8. Sum of All Subarrays - Given an array a[] of size n.
+Output sum of each  subarray of the given array.

+9. Check palindrome

+10. Largest word in a sentence

 ## Authors